pinojs/pino/docs/api.md

 + `dedupe`: Set this to `true` to send logs only to the stream with the higher level.
 Default: `false`

-    `dedupe` flag can be useful for example when using pino-multi-stream to redirect `error` logs to `process.stderr` and others to `process.stdout`:
+    `dedupe` flag can be useful for example when using pino.multistream to redirect `error` logs to `process.stderr` and others to `process.stdout`:

     ```js
     var pino = require('pino')